jiaoshuntian/ivory-operator/docs/content/tutorial/administrative-tasks.md

 cronjob.batch/hippo-repo1-full   @daily     True      0
 ```

-To turn a Ivory cluster that is shut down back on, you can set `spec.shutdown` to `false`.
+To turn an Ivory cluster that is shut down back on, you can set `spec.shutdown` to `false`.

 ## Pausing Reconciliation and Rollout